 No family influenced the history of Europe over the centuries to the extent that the Habsburgs did.
 From the 15th to the early 20th century, they provided numerous Emperors and Kings and were related either by blood or by marriage to nearly every important European dynasty.
-The portrait gallery offers not only a walk through the history of a European ruling house, but also affords the viewer a unique overview of courtly portraiture from the late Gothic era to Classicism.
+The Habsburg Portrait Gallery offers not only a walk through the history of a European ruling house, but also affords the viewer a unique overview of courtly portraiture from the late Gothic era to Classicism.

-The Portrait Gallery is located in the Upper Castle, where the living quarters were during the time of Ferdinand II.
+The Habsburg Portrait Gallery is located in the Upper Castle, where the living quarters were during the time of Archduke Ferdinand II.